python/python-docs-bn-in/README.rst

 - Github
 - Or just by opening `an issue on github <https://github.com/python/python-docs-bn-in/issues>`_

 We will use Weblate in future.
+A few translators are online at `#python-doc` channel in libera.chat IRC server.

 Contributing using Github